-Kaisa Karhula (M.Sc.) is an urban mobility expert currently working as a traffic planner in Tuomi Logistiikka.
+Kaisa Karhula (M.Sc.) is an urban mobility expert currently working as a Passenger Transport Engineer in Tuomi Logistiikka.
 Kaisa has been working with different mobility development projects aiming to create more sustainable traffic system.
 In her current position, Kaisa is working for more sustainable and economically viable transportation solutions for publicly subsidized mobility services for people with disabilities.

 Topic of speech

 Creating mobility services to rural areas – lessons learned from ALPIO-project